wahdo7/xraydiseaseclassification/README.md

 	  	<br>
 	  	<p>Unfortunately, revising the sampling method was not sufficient to create adequete clusters.</p>
 	  	<h3>Variation #5: PA Reduced Dataset</h3>
 	  	<p>For the last two variations, we reduced our dataset to only include images in PA view.
-Our dataset contains x-ray images in two different views: PA and AP.
 The two views look different, which may have affected the results of the previous variations.
 Thus, the dataset was reduced to 46,658 images, including 39,302 labeled as "No Finding", 5,270 labeled as "Infiltration", and 2,086 labeled as "Effusion".</p>
 	  	<p>Additionally, PCA was used in this variation.
 Image sharpening, Gaussian filtering, and even sampling were not used.</p>
 	  	<div class="center" align="center">
 	  		<img src="./img/var5_kmeans.png">